 2. Apple Cider Vinegar

 Apple cider vinegar (ACV) has a pH of 4.5 to 5.5, similar to that of the scalp.
-This pH brings your hair back into balance and adds strength.
+TThis pH brings your hair back into balance, adds strength, and promotes good hair hygiene.
 The vinegar is also believed to control bacterial infections that may otherwise lead to scalp issues.
 ACV specifically offers relief to oily hair.
 However, pure ACV will degrade your hair.
 Hence, dilute it with a carrier oil before applying it to your scalp.